-This program is offered at Clark State's Bellefontaine and Springfield locations.
+This program is offered at Clark State's Bellefontaine and Springfield - Leffel Lane locations.

 Upon completion of an Associate of Applied Science degree in Registered Nursing, a graduate will be able to:

-Students who may require accommodations to perform the essential functions should contact the College's Office of Accessibility to request reasonable accommodations.
+Students who may require accommodations to perform the technical standards should contact the College's Office of Accessibility to request reasonable accommodations.

-Students are asked to sign a form certifying that they have read, understand, and are able to perform the Essential Functions of the Student Nurse at the program orientation session.
+Students are asked to sign a form certifying that they have read, understand, and are able to perform the Technical Standards of the Student Nurse when applying to the program.
+These Technical Standards are also reviewed at the program orientation session.
 Attendance at this session is required for all students who have been accepted to start the nursing program's technical courses.

 The LPN to RN program is a space limited program that admits students twice a year in fall and spring semesters.
 In addition to applying to the college, students must apply to the program.
 Minimum grade point average, reading, writing, math, and science requirements must be met prior to applying to the program.
 Completion of the minimum requirements and application to the program does not guarantee admission.
 Entry to the LPN to RN program is competitive and based on academic achievements.
-Detailed information about the program’s competitive admission criteria, process, time line, and forms are available in the Petitioning Process for Health programs area of Clark State’s web site
+Detailed information about the program’s competitive admission criteria, process, timeline, and forms are available in the Petitioning/Application Process for Health programs area of Clark State’s website.

-In order to progress to the next clinical nursing course, students must have successfully completed all prerequisite courses with a grade of C or better.
+In order to progress to the next nursing course, students must have successfully completed all prerequisite courses with a grade of C or higher.

-To qualify for an associate degree, Transition students must have a cumulative grade point average (GPA) of 2.0 and have a grade of C or better in all courses in the curriculum.
+To qualify for an associate degree, Transition students must have a cumulative grade point average (GPA) of 2.0 and have a grade of C or higher in all courses in the nursing curriculum.